GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA Warp: Numerical examples

 To evaluate the performance of AD in computing the consistent tangent operator, we examine the convergence behavior of Newton iterations used to control stress paths.
-Figures~\ref{fig:triaxial_test_convergence}(a) and (b) present the residual norms at various axial strain levels for the loose and dense sands, respectively.
+Figure~\ref{fig:triaxial_test_convergence} presents the residual norms at various axial strain levels for the loose and dense sands.
 In all cases, the Newton solver converges within approximately five iterations for the loose sand and six for the dense sand.
 The convergence rate is asymptotically quadratic, confirming that the consistent tangent operator is correctly computed via AD.
-Although the Nor-Sand model is used here as a representative case, the same approach is applicable to a broad class of complex, highly nonlinear constitutive models.
+While Nor-Sand is one example, this AD-based algorithm generalizes to a wide range of complex, history-dependent constitutive models.
 By enabling automatic and exact computation of consistent tangent operators, this methodology eliminates the need for manual derivation and implementation, thereby significantly streamlining the development, calibration, and validation of advanced constitutive models.